petkostefan/FONVesti/Readme.md

 ```
 py manage.py deletelastpost
 ```
-You should recieve an email notification with a link to the new post.
+After a few secconds, you should recieve an email notification with a link to the new post.